UCRBrainGameCenter/PART_Utilities/docs/CustomExperiments.md

 # Custom Experiments

+**Note, this list is currently outdated, and for an older release of PART**

 Here is a list of the custom assessments and batteries that are being maintained by the PART group.

 ## Custom Assessments